waidyanatha/openeew-detection/KUBERNETES.md

 # Deployment to Kubernetes

-You can run the OpenEEW detection engine as a standalone Docker container on your laptop, a Rasberry Pi devices, or another computer.
+You can run the OpenEEW detection engine as a standalone Docker container on your laptop, a Raspberry Pi devices, or another computer.
 But you can also deploy it to a Kubernetes cluster such as the IBM Container Service or Red Hat OpenShift.

 ## Set up a Kubernetes cluster on the IBM Cloud